voorhoede/pg-graph/README.md

 ```

 Note that your data is ready to be returned from you api.
 No need to loop through all rows and convert it to json.

+## Ideas

+- Plugin to create semi json api (dynamic field names)
+- Create SQL function: `toFunction`
+- Where clause in through functions
+- Estimated count
+- Optimize: queries without fields should be removed
+- Optimize: throughMany -> one, should not use lateral join?